Vivek0018/InstagramScraper/README.md

 # InstagramScraper
-A python based Instagram data scraper which uses a automated software to scrape data
+A python based Instagram data scraper which uses Chrome Driver to scrape data by loggi ng into the user account.